MashoAdo/frank-felix-api/README.md

     -Verify Auth, expiry, session token, cookie ,etc, - done -Model schema with colors in mind - done
-    - finish up on crud api for product and product offers
+    -Finish up on crud api for product and product offers -when updating offer qty ,add new qty value to existing value

 ## TTL